 Fassbinder ritorna al tema dell'omosessualità, sia pur con un tema cupo che sposta l'asse del discorso verso la solitudine e il suicidio.
 Il film

-In Einen Jahr mit 13 Mondem/ In a Year with 13 Moons (1978) racconta gli ultimi cinque giorni di un transessuale, donna un tempo uomo, abbandonata da un attore e confortata da una prostituta a cui racconta la propria vita, dalla tormentata infanzia di bastardello al matrimonio e dall'operazione alla relazione con un uomo famoso; disperata per la propria situazione va a trovare la moglie e la figlia, le quali però non lo rivogliono in casa; scacciato anche da un giornalista che l'aveva intervistato, torna a casa, trova nel letto l'amica prostituta e l'uomo famoso diventati amanti, e si suicida.
+In Einem Jahr mit 13 Monden/ In a Year with 13 Moons (1978) racconta gli ultimi cinque giorni di un transessuale, donna un tempo uomo, abbandonata da un attore e confortata da una prostituta a cui racconta la propria vita, dalla tormentata infanzia di bastardello al matrimonio e dall'operazione alla relazione con un uomo famoso; disperata per la propria situazione va a trovare la moglie e la figlia, le quali però non lo rivogliono in casa; scacciato anche da un giornalista che l'aveva intervistato, torna a casa, trova nel letto l'amica prostituta e l'uomo famoso diventati amanti, e si suicida.
 La sua vita è stata soltanto una storia di solitudini, di tradimenti, di abbandoni.

 The film is a character study but also a moral parable

 (everything is surreal inside the building of the criminal capitalist).

 It is also a love story: the protagonist is not a trans-sexual, but simply

 a person who is willing to do anything for the person he loves.